elymsyr/place-suggestion-api/README.md

 ## Optimizations

 **Fast response with asynchronous processing :** API scraps data as the Gemini produces response.
 Also, data scraping is proccessed asynchronously.
+**WebDriver Pool Tested :** Creating a pool for web drivers in order to avoid creating a new one for each dscraping process was tested but the results has shown that creating a new one is faster and cost efficient.

 ## Running Tests